ArthurVietnam/CrmBackend/README.md

 * `Appointment`
 * `Company`

-The domain layer contains business rules, validation, and methods responsible for changing entity state, such as:
+The domain layer holds business rules, validation, and methods responsible for changing entity state, such as:

 * `Update`
 * `Cancel`